NetBSD/pkgsrc/pkgtools/pkglint/files/codewalk.md

 end    ^\}
 ```

-Most of the pkgsrc infrastructure is written in Makefiles.
-In these, there may be line continuations  (the ones ending in backslash).
-Plus, they may contain Make variables of the form `${VARNAME}` or `${VARNAME:Modifiers}`,
-and these are handled specially.

 ### ShellLine

-The instructions for building and installing packages are written in Shell.
+The instructions for building and installing packages are written in shell commands,
+which are embedded in Makefile fragments.
 The `ShellLine` type provides methods for checking shell commands and their individual parts.

 ```codewalk